praveena2j/JointCrossAttentional-AV-Fusion/README.md

 # JointCrossAttention for AV-Fusion
-Audio-Visual Fusion for Dimensional Emotion Recognition Using Joint Cross-Attention
+Code for our paper "A Joint Cross-Attention Model for Audio-Visual Fusion in Dimensional Emotion Recognition" submitted to ABAW3 challenge conducted with CVPR 2022.